robgilmx/sso1909/readme.md

 with the Base64 scheme.
 For example:  client_id:secret    --- gets encoded to --->     Y2xpZW50X2lkOnBhc3N3b3Jk

-Once we got this code we will add a header to our Post request with a key called "Authorization" and its value will be as following:
+Once we got this code we will add a header to our Post requests with a key called "Authorization" and its value will be as following:
 "Basic [base64_credentials_code]".